South Africa

-The country is one of the few in Africa never to have had a coup d'état, and regular elections have been held for almost a century.
-However, the vast majority of Black South Africans were not enfranchised until 1994.
-During the 20th century, the black majority sought to claim more rights from the dominant white minority, which played a large role in the country's recent history and politics.
 The National Party imposed apartheid in 1948, institutionalising previous racial segregation.
-After a long and sometimes violent struggle by the African National Congress and other anti-apartheid activists both inside and outside the country, the repeal of discriminatory laws began in the mid-1980s.
-Since 1994, all ethnic and linguistic groups have held political representation in the country's liberal democracy, which comprises a parliamentary republic and nine provinces.
-South Africa is often referred to as the "rainbow nation" to describe the country's multicultural diversity, especially in the wake of apartheid.
+After a largely non-violent struggle by the African National Congress and other anti-apartheid activists both inside and outside the country, the repeal of discriminatory laws began in the mid-1980s.
+Universal elections took place in 1994, following which all racial groups have held political representation in the country's liberal democracy, which comprises a parliamentary republic and nine provinces.